LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 The file `product.bin` contains the binary data of the `Product` message and must be located in the same directory as the curl command.
-It can be created using the method used in Postman.
+It can be created using the method used in `Postman`.

 ## Resources